 Can I Drink Alcohol Before Hair Transplant?

-If you’re thinking, “can I drink alcohol before hair transplant?” the answer is a plain and simple no. That’s because you’re putting your life in jeopardy.
+You should absolutely not drink alcohol before your hair transplant.
+That’s because you’re going to put your life in jeopardy.
 We get it: you’re nervous.
 However, there are quite a few ways in which alcohol can harm your body just before you’re going to have this surgery.

 Risk of Increased Bleeding